 - Joining a band in play requires a magician using the create bond spell

 There are three types of band: banners, covens, and sects.
 You may belong to a single banner, a single coven, and a single sect at the same time, but a character can never be a member of two banners at the same time, nor two covens, or two sects.
-If you are creating a new character then you may choose one band of each type to begin play as part of - but you can leave any of the options blank if you prefer.
-Please ensure that you have the permission of the players who are part of a band before joining.

 E.g. The Highborn chapter of Exile's Hold is a banner.
 The members gain all the benefits of being a banner but any character that joins this group cannot join any other banner.
 They must break the bond with this banner before joining any other banner.